 There are approximately 130 million cases of scabies in the world at any given time.
 It’s a highly contagious condition that can easily be passed from one person to another through direct skin contact.
 It may also be transmitted through infested clothing or bedding.

 Although scabies can be bothersome, the infestation can usually be treated effectively.
 Treatment often consists of medications that kill scabies mites and their eggs.
 Since scabies is so contagious, doctors will usually recommend treatment for an entire group of people who are in frequent contact with a person who has scabies.

 After the initial exposure to scabies, it can take up to six weeks for symptoms to appear.
 The symptoms usually develop more quickly in people who’ve had scabies before.

-Common sites for the rash in older children and adults include the:
+Common sites for scabies in older children and adults include the:

-The rash itself can consist of tiny blisters or pimple-like bumps.
-The burrow tracks of the mite can also be seen on the skin.
+The rash itself can consist of tiny bites, hives, bumps under the skin, or pimple-like bumps.
+The burrow tracks of the mite can sometimes be seen on the skin.
 They may appear as tiny raised or discolored lines.

 Crusted scabies usually develops in people with weakened immune systems.
-This includes people with HIV or AIDS, people who use steroids or other treatments such as certain medications for rheumatoid arthritis, or people who are undergoing chemotherapy.
+This includes people with HIV or AIDS, people who use steroids or certain medications (such as some for rheumatoid arthritis), or people who are undergoing chemotherapy.
 The scabies mites can overpower the immune system more easily and multiply at a quicker rate.
-It’s spread in the same way as normal scabies.
+Crusted scabies spreads in the same way as normal scabies.

-Scabies may be spread in the following ways:
+Scabies is contagious.
+It can be spread in the following ways:

 Since scabies is mostly transmitted through direct physical contact, the infestation can easily be passed on to family members, friends, and sexual partners.
 The infestation may also spread quickly in: